mbebenita/Broadway/README.markdown

     function resizeBroadway (event) {
       player.setTargetDimensions( containerDiv.getBoundingClientRect() );
     }
-    ...
-    window.addEventListener('resize', resizeBroadway)
+    window.addEventListener('resize', resizeBroadway);
 ```

-If the new width and height do not match the aspect ratio of the decoded video stream, Broadway sets the canvas size to fill your desired width and height while preserving video aspect ratio.
-It will place the canvas to the left, or to the top, of your containerDiv.
+If the new width and height do not match the aspect ratio of the decoded video stream, Broadway sets the canvas size to fill your desired width and height while preserving the video aspect ratio.
+It places the canvas to the left, or to the top, of your containerDiv.

 If you are accustomed to using pure CSS to make your web pages responsive, this way of handling the size of the video canvas may seem complex.
-It is necessary because canvas objects cannot be resized with CSS, and because WebGL canvases require some initializing before they can be used.
+It is necessary because canvas objects cannot be resized with CSS, and because WebGL canvases require initializing before they can be used.

 ### `setSourceDimensions (rect)`

 Use this method if the dimensions of your video source (for example a webcam) are not an even multiple of 16x16.
 H.264 codecs inherently works on 16x16 *macroblocks*, and are not capable of handling partial macroblocks.

 For example, a webcam may capture video at a resolution of 292x230 pixels.
 In order for H.264 to handle those dimensions, it must pad them to 304x240, or 19x15 whole macroblocks.
-That video stream, when decoded, contains a 12 pixel wide green bar at the right, and a 10 pxiel wide bar at the bottom, showing that the encoder has padded the source video.
+That video stream, when decoded, contains a 12 pixel wide green bar at the right, and a 10 pixel wide bar at the bottom, showing that the encoder has padded the source video.

 If you know the actual size of the bitstream without the padding, you can invoke `setSourceDimensions()`.
 Then Broadway will conceal the padding when it renders the video.

 For this example, use

-    player.setSourceDimensions({width:192, height:330);
+    player.setSourceDimensions({width:292, height:230);

 These video source dimensions are not available from the H.264 stream of NALUs and must be obtained some other way  They do appear in mp4 and webm video container formats.